Mitigating photon loss in linear optical quantum circuits

-Before giving a proof of Thm. \ref{linsol} we first state and prove two results that we will use.
+We first state and prove two results that we will use.
 These are upper bounds for the statistical error and the bias error of the mitigated value respectively, these we state as lemmas \ref{miti_bias_error} and \ref{miti_stat_error}.

-\begin{lemma} $\epsilon_{mit, bias} \leq 3{m-n+k \choose k}|\epsilon_{bias,s^n_l}|$. \end{lemma} \begin{proof} Without statistical error the mitigated value may be written $p_{mit}(s^n_l)=\Big|{m-n+k \choose k}p_R(s^n_l)-{m-n+k \choose k}\frac{N'_k}{N_k} p_{unif}\Big|$.
+\begin{lemma} $\epsilon_{mit, bias} \leq 3({m-n+k \choose k}-1)|\epsilon_{bias,s^n_l}|$. \end{lemma} \begin{proof} Without statistical error the mitigated value may be written $p_{mit}(s^n_l)=\Big|{m-n+k \choose k}p_R(s^n_l)-{m-n+k \choose k}\frac{N'_k}{N_k} p_{unif}\Big|$.
 Let $\epsilon_{mit, bias}:=|p_{mit}(s^n_l)-p(s^n_l)|$ and $A_k:={m-n+k \choose k}p_R(s^n_l)-{m-n+k \choose k}\frac{N'_k}{N_k} p_{unif}$, so that $\epsilon_{mit, bias}=||A_k|-p(s^n_l)|$, then $p_{mit}(s^n_l)=|A_k|$, and $p(s^n_l)=A_k-{m-n+k \choose k}\frac{N'_k}{N_k}\epsilon_{bias,s^n_l}$ (see main text).
 Consider the first possible case where $A_k <0$, this means that